tomberek/mcm/manual/iv.md

 (b) That the (importation) (exportation) was wrongful.

---LSQP--Note: When any of the aggravating circumstances listed in
+[Note: When any of the aggravating circumstances listed in

- subparagraph e is alleged, it must be listed as an element.--RSQP--
+ subparagraph e is alleged, it must be listed as an element.]